ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 might contain or reference multiple binaries (see {{I-D.ietf-suit-manifest}}
 for more details).

-As such, the term Trusted Component in this document refers to a set of binaries expressed in a SUIT manifest, to be installed in a TEE.
+As such, the term Trusted Component (TC) in this document refers to a set of binaries expressed in a SUIT manifest, to be installed in a TEE.
 Note that a Trusted Component may include one or more TAs and/or configuration data and keys needed by a TA to operate correctly.